-Publication FYI-406 is available on the Department's Internet home page at www.tax.newmexico.gov.
-Click on "Forms and Publications" and follow the links to FYI publications.
-You may also obtain a copy by contacting any of our offices.
+Publication FYI-406 is available on the Department's internet home page at www.tax.newmexico.gov.
+Click on "Forms and Publications" then select the "Publications" folder.
+Click on "FYIs" to access all 400 Series-Tax Administration publications.

 FID-1, FIDUCIARY INCOME TAX RETURN, PAGE 1 LINE INSTRUCTIONS